El Paso wedding venue to hold high school prom, invites Las Cruces students

 Adding that Las Cruces students will be welcome to purchase a ticket for the prom at Grace Gardens.

-On Saturday, the New Mexico Department of Health released on Friday saying people who facilitate “secret proms” will be held accountable civilly and, or criminally.
+On Friday, the New Mexico Department of Health released a statement saying people who facilitate “secret proms” will be held accountable civilly and, or criminally.
 As the gatherings violate New Mexico’s public health order against mass gatherings during the pandemic.

 While Grace Gardens is near the Texas, New Mexico border it is in Texas.